Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 ### Software

-All software required to run the fastq-to-bam pipeline are globally installed on Gadi:
+All software required to run the fastq-to-bam pipeline include:

 * bwa/0.7.17
 * fastp/0.20.0